veltzer/openbook/README.md

 Why is there so little documentation?
 --------------------------------------
 I just started this project (4 years all in all).
-Feel free to add stuff and request a pull.
-If you contribute a lot I will make you an admin...
+Feel free to add stuff and request a pull.\ If you contribute a lot I will make you an admin...

 How do you write the standards?
 --------------------------------
 Using lilypond.
 Check it out at: http://www.lilypond.org/.
-We use version 2.18.2.

 Will you co-operate with the lilypond, mutopia and wikifonia communities?
 --------------------------------------------------------------------------